GW170817 and GW190425 as Hybrid Stars of Dark and Nuclear Matters: - and - relations

 \section{$M$-$R$ and $\Lambda$-$M$ relations}

-Based on the above we evaluate the $M$-$R$ and $\Lambda$-$M$ relations for the three hybrid star scenarios with dark matter EoS given by \eq{DEoS} and the nuclear matter EoS given by SLy4.
+Based on the above, we evaluate the $M$-$R$ and $\Lambda$-$M$ relations for the three hybrid star scenarios with dark matter EoS given by \eq{DEoS} and nuclear matter EoS given by SLy4, APR4 and SKb, respectively.
+In Fig. \ref{3EOS} we first show the $M$-$R$ relations of the three chosen neutron EoS, where we see they all yield the neutron stars of maximal mass slightly above 2$M_{\odot}$, and satisfy the multimessenger constraints given in \citep{Dietrich:2020efo}, i.e., the radius of a 1.4 $M_{\odot}$ neutron star should be $11.75^{+0.86}_{-0.81} \mbox{ km}$ at $90\%$ confidence level.
+These constraints are obtained assuming pure neutron stars.
+There are more possibilities when introducing the contribution of dark matter as considered in this work.